mosaicml/llm-foundry/TUTORIAL.md

 #### Modeling

-Now that we have our data ready, we can slightly modify `scripts/yamls/pretrain/mpt-7b.yaml` to fit our purposes, changing `max_seq_len` to `4096` and the directory `data_local` to `./my-adaptation-data`.
-We have already created this YAML for you:
+Now that we have our data ready, we can slightly modify `scripts/train/yamls/finetune/mpt-7b_domain_adapt.yaml` to fit our purposes, changing `max_seq_len` to 4096 and the directory data_local to `./my-adaptation-data`.
+We *could* create a new YAML to do this, then point the trainer to it, but there is no need to.
+We can change these values as we kick off the training by supplying the override values as additional arguments:

 <!--pytest.mark.skip-->
 ```bash